FAQs

 Can I load pallets into the container?

-Possibly, we don’t actually know what size pallets you are using, however, here are the dimensions for each container.
+Possibly, although we can’t say for sure as we don’t know what size pallets you are using.
+However, here are the dimensions for each container.

 Will your lorry drive over grass?

-This is weather dependent, if it has been particularly wet, then generally the answer is no. Most of our transport companies are NOT willing to attempt this.
-Some of our transport guys may request you to sign a disclaimer, that will say that you will repair any damage caused to the vehicle and/or any costs associated with the retrieval of the vehicle, if it gets stuck.
+This is weather dependent; if it has been particularly wet, then generally the answer is no. Most of our transport companies are NOT willing to attempt this.
+Some of our transport guys may request you to sign a disclaimer, which will say that you will repair any damage caused to the vehicle and/or any costs associated with the retrieval of the vehicle, if it gets stuck.
 However, the driver will make the final decision.
-See more information.
+See more information in our article about delivering to grass surfaces/fields.

-Is the 8 Wheeler tipper truck the same as an 8 Wheeler Hi ab lorry?
+Is an 8 Wheeler tipper truck the same as an 8 Wheeler HIAB lorry?

 Can I have my container offloaded inside a building?

-Yes, however, this is dependent on the building interior height, overhead cables, the door sizes and type of interior flooring.
+Yes; however, this is dependent on the building’s interior height, overhead cables, the door sizes and the type of interior flooring.
 Please do call us to discuss your requirements.

 Can I have a container offloaded underneath power cables?